jeffgbutler/microservice-workshop-kotlin/docs/hystrixExercise.md

 1. Open the `MovieAwardService` interface and alter the `@FeignClient` annotation to add the fallback implementation
 1. Open the `MovieCastService` interface and alter the `@FeignClient` annotation to add the fallback implementation
 1. Open the `MovieService` interface and alter the `@FeignClient` annotation to add the fallback implementation
-1. Open `MovieAggregatorServiceApplication` and make the following changes:
-    1. Add the `@EnableCircuitBreaker` annotation to the class
+1. Open `MovieAggregatorServiceApplication` and add the `@EnableCircuitBreaker` annotation to the class
-    1. Add three methods, each annotated with `@Bean` that will return a new instance of the three fallback classes.
-For example:

-        ```java
-        @Bean
-        public MovieAwardServiceFallback movieAwardServiceFallback() {
-            return new MovieAwardServiceFallback();
-        }
-        ```

 1. Start the `movie-aggregator-service` and the traffic simulator.
 Everything should look normal.
 1. Kill the `movie-cast-service` application.
 You should see that the aggregator service is still running, but not returning cast members.
 1. Open a browser to [http://localhost:8080/actuator/health](http://localhost:8080/actuator/health).
 You should see a report from Hystrix that the movie-cast-service circuit is open (meaning that the target is down).